-Specialized Medical Equipment and Supplies Caregiver Training and Support Personal Emergency Response System (PERS) Personal Supports Respite Supported Employment - Co-Worker Support Supported Employment - Follow Along Support Supported Employment - Individual Employment Support Supported Employment - Small Group Employment Support
+Specialized Medical Equipment and Supplies

+Caregiver Training and Support

+Personal Emergency Response System (PERS)

+Personal Supports

+Respite

+Supported Employment - Co-Worker Support

+Supported Employment - Follow Along Support

+Supported Employment - Individual Employment Support

+Supported Employment - Small Group Employment Support

 Supports Brokerage

-Transport tation
+Transportation

-Services .
-Available as Common Law Employer Authority:
+Services Available as Common Law Employer Authority:

 Meals,

 Respite,

-- Emergency Response System (PERS),
+Personal Emergency Response System (PERS),

-nental Modifications,
+Environmental Modifications,

-ed Medical Equipment and Supplies,
+Specialized Medical Equipment and Supplies,

-- Supports,
+Personal Supports,

-Brokerage,
+Supports Brokerage,

-ity Transition Services,
+Community Transition Services,

-Transport •
+Transportation,

-Supported d Employment - Individual Employment Support,
+Supported Employment - Individual Employment Support,

-Supported d Employment - Follow Along Support,
+Supported Employment - Follow Along Support,

-Supported d Employment - Co-Worker Support
+Supported Employment - Co-Worker Support

-Individua l Goods and Services
+Individual Goods and Services

-agers/Service coordinators will play a critical role in the sharing of information to waiver individuals regarding ted service options.
-Case managers/Service coordinators will review the Freedom of Choice form and the ntal addendum form with every person potentially eligible to self-direct their services, as defined in section E- s activity occurs annually.
-Individuals interested in pursuing the self-directed option and needing more on may access more details from their case manager/service coordinator.
-Information is also available from the bit may access more details from their case manager/service coordinator.
-Information is also available from the poste, the FMS website and from DDP staff.
-Individuals who elect to self-direct their services will be assisted in by their case manager/service coordinator, who will schedule a planning meeting for this purpose.
-Persons - to self-direct will be assisted by their service provider and case manager/service coordinator in establishing the - individual involvement in self-directing their services. that a member/family may choose to self -direct are indicated in Appendix C and as previously noted in this All other waiver services may be purchased through an agency or individual who is DDP qualified.
-The state Agency provides the option of entering into a provider agreement as being designated as an OHCDS and for - ecific waiver service(s).
-Agencies that volunteer to affiliate with an OHCDS must meet the requirements of an The state Medicaid Agency also provides the option of entering into a provider agreement with providers that to affiliate with an OHCDS and will be designated as such in their DDP enrollment addendum.
-For those DDP who choose to be a qualified OHCDS, it enables the agency to provide third party services from other entities - by the service member/family.
-The rate paid to the member's provide ragency for third party services cannot - DP's standardized rate for direct payment for these services.
-There is no duplication of payment (pass through in the coordination of third party services.
-The OHCDS function optimizes the ability of the member/family to - eir direct services staff and supports. ber is not required to use their primary provider agency for the purchase of third party services.
-If requested by ber, the DDP will reimburse the alternative service provider directly, in accordance with the member's plan of care and i individual cost plan.
-Members choosing to self-direct may opt out of this option at any time, and receive agency based services under the l model of service delivery. ndix E: Participant Direction of Services E -1 1: Overview (2 of 13) - nt Direction Opportunities.
+Case managers/Service coordinators will play a critical role in the sharing of information to waiver individuals regarding self-directed service options.
+Case managers/Service coordinators will review the Freedom of Choice form and the supplemental addendum form with every person potentially eligible to self-direct their services, as defined in section E-1:C. This activity occurs annually.
+Individuals interested in pursuing the self-directed option and needing more information may access more details from their case manager/service coordinator.
+Information is also available from the DDP website, the FMS website and from DDP staff.
+Individuals who elect to self-direct their services will be assisted in doing so by their case manager/service coordinator, who will schedule a planning meeting for this purpose.
+Persons choosing to self-direct will be assisted by their service provider and case manager/service coordinator in establishing the level of individual involvement in self-directing their services.

+Services that a member/family may choose to self-direct are indicated in Appendix C and as previously noted in this section.
+All other waiver services may be purchased through an agency or individual with a DDP contract.
+The state Medicaid Agency provides the option of entering into a provider agreement as being designated as an OHCDS and for which specific waiver service(s).
+Agencies that volunteer to affiliate with an OHCDS must meet the requirements of an OHCDS.
+The state Medicaid Agency also provides the option of entering into a provider agreement with providers that elect not to affiliate with an OHCDS and will be designated as such in their DDP contract.
+For those contractors who choose to be a qualified OHCDS, it enables the agency to provide third party services from other entities if requested by the service member/family.
+The rate paid to the member's provider agency for third party services cannot exceed DDP's standardized rate for direct payment for these services.
+There is no duplication of payment (pass through funding) in the coordination of third party services.
+The OHCDS function optimizes the ability of the member/family to choose their direct services staff and supports.

+The member is not required to use their primary provider agency for the purchase of third party services.
+If requested by the member, the DDP will reimburse the alternative service provider directly, in accordance with the member's plan of care, individual cost plan and alternative service provider's DDP contract.

+Members choosing to self-direct may opt out of this option at any time, and receive agency based services under the traditional model of service delivery.

+b.
+Participant Direction Opportunities.
 Specify the participant direction opportunities that are available in the waiver.
-Select one r.
-Parti cipant: Employer Authority.
-As specified in Appendix E-2, Item a , the participant (or the participant's function as the common law employer or the co-employer of workers.
-Supports and protections are available for participants who exercise this authority.
+Select one:

 Participant: Employer Authority.
 As specified in Appendix E-2, Item a, the participant (or the participant's representative) has decision-making authority over workers who provide waiver services.
-The participant may c.
-Availability of Participant Direction by Type of Living Arrangement.
-Check each that applies:
+The participant may function as the common law employer or the co-employer of workers.
+Supports and protections are available for participants who exercise this authority.